I was the nice guy who finished last.

 Some people are selfish in all of their relationships.
 Those people are called sociopaths.

+Most takers are not bad people.
+They’ve just become cynical after getting burned one too many times or being taught that the corporate world is a dog-eat-dog place.
 If you pay attention to their actions, you’ll notice moments when they’re less selfish.
 The trick is to figure out what those bright spots have in common, so you can connect with their motivation to give.

 Like the programmer I knew who always said ‘no’ unless you ask him a question about computers – he found them so fascinating that he couldn’t help sharing his knowledge.

 When Moneyball author Michael Lewis was 14, he went to a tennis camp.
 At breakfast, small boxes of the best cereal were in short supply.
 On the first two days they all raced for the Fruit Loops – the losers got stuck with diarrhoea from bran cereal.
 On the third day the coach called them together.